kitnil/awesome/README.md

 - [proxychains-ng](https://github.com/rofl0r/proxychains-ng) - proxychains ng (new generation) - a preloader which hooks calls to sockets in dynamically linked programs and redirects it through one or more socks/http proxies. continuation of the unmaintained proxychains project. the sf.net page is currently not updated, use releases from github release page instead.
 - [skynet](https://github.com/cloudwu/skynet) - A lightweight online game framework
 - [rpm](https://github.com/rpm-software-management/rpm) -
-- [xash3d](https://github.com/FWGS/xash3d) - Xash3D FWGS Engine.
-Fork of Xash3D.
-Stable in "master" branch.
+- [xash3d](https://github.com/FWGS/xash3d) - DEPRECATED in favor of https://github.com/FWGS/xash3d-fwgs.
+Only bugfixes are accepted.
 - [dunst](https://github.com/dunst-project/dunst) - Lightweight and customizable notification daemon
 - [neomutt](https://github.com/neomutt/neomutt) - :email: Teaching an Old Dog New Tricks -- IRC: #neomutt on irc.freenode.net
 - [JohnTheRipper](https://github.com/magnumripper/JohnTheRipper) - This is the official repo for John the Ripper, "Jumbo" version.
 The "bleeding-jumbo" branch is based on 1.9.0-Jumbo-1 which was released on May 14, 2019.
 An import of the "core" version of john this jumbo was based on (or newer) is found in the "master" branch (CVS: https://cvsweb.openwall.com/cgi/cvsweb.cgi/Owl/packages/john/john/src/).